 Make sure you have your 1099s and W2s

-If you receive income that is reported on form 1099-MISC, these forms are due to you by January 31st.
-Most people who work as a freelancer or independent contractor receive this form or if you earned over $600 during 2018 for any single company.
+If you receive income that is reported on form 1099-MISC, these forms are due to you by February 15th.
+Most people who work as a freelancer or independent contractor receive this form or if you earned over $600 during the year for any single company.
 The same deadline applies for form W2 – the Wage and Tax statement.
-You should have one of these in hand from every company for which you were an employee in 2018.
+You should have one of these in hand from every company for which you were an employee during the year.

 If these documents are still missing, call the Human Resources Department for the company that owes you the form and check in.
 Make sure they don’t have erroneous contact information for you, or misplaced your 1099 paperwork when you started your contract.
 Remember, it’s your responsibility to report this income to the IRS.

 Research and gather tax documentation on deductible items